Simpleyyt/jekyll-simpleyyt/README.md

 ## About theme

 This theme is the copy of [elementaryOS](http://elementaryos.org) portal page.
-Some feature is imperfect, such as searching, but I will make it more perfect.
+Some features are imperfect, such as searching, but I will make it more perfect.

 ## Usage